is one of the most historical places in this part of Australia.

 Laura - Cooktown railway bridge from that time.

-actually burned down in 2002, so this is a fairly new building,
+original pub burned down in 2002, so this is not the original building,

-but it is still a nice one with shady spots in the front,
+but it is still the town's only pub, with shady spots in the front,

 under mango trees.

-Back on the Peninsula Developmental Road is a camping ground, and there
+Back on the Peninsula Developmental Road is a large camping ground, and there

-pub, which may be nicer, but can at times get crowded.
+pub, which can get noisy and crowded.
 Nowadays there

 Camping and Tours